Making That First Job a Good Experience for Your Teen

 For example, have your teen ask you for instructions.
 Then have him practice repeating them back to you to make sure he understood them correctly.
 Practice basic manners, such as saying good morning and wishing someone a nice weekend.
 Equally important, remind your teen not to share too much about his problems or personal life on the job.

-With some practice and preparation at home, your teen can have a very positive first-job experience.
+practice and preparation at home, your teen can have a very positive first-job experience.
 The confidence he takes with him can lead him to future success at school and in a career.